aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/metafilerenderingoptions/scalewmffontstometafilesize/_index.md

 When WMF metafiles are displayed in MS Word, fonts may be scaled according to actual metafile size on the page.

-When this value is set to `true`, Aspose.Words emulates font scaling according to metafile size on the page.When this value is set to `false`, Aspose.Words displays the fonts as metafile is rendered to its default size.This option is used only when metafile is rendered as vector graphics.The default value is `true`.
+When this value is set to `true`, Aspose.Words emulates font scaling according to metafile size on the page.

+When this value is set to `false`, Aspose.Words displays the fonts as metafile is rendered to its default size.

+This option is used only when metafile is rendered as vector graphics.

+The default value is `true`.

 ### Examples